-Our Inaugural Grants Call (2021)
+Our Inaugural Grants Call

-To mark the launch of Bowel Research UK, a new grant round opened in which we sought high-quality applications for consideration.
+To mark the launch of Bowel Research UK, a new grant round opened in 2020 through which we invited high quality applications for consideration.
 Awards of up to £50,000 were available for time-limited (indicatively 12-24 months) proof-of-principle studies based on sound hypotheses.
 Successful applicants were expected to make a strong case for how the prospective funding would benefit patients and be used to lever further funding to continue the resulting work.

-Proposals can relate to any aspect of bowel disease and could vary from basic science through to clinical trials, noting that all studies must have a tangible translational component.
-Areas of interest include, but are not limited, to:
+Proposals could relate to any aspect of bowel disease and could vary from basic science through to clinical trials, noting that all studies must have a tangible translational component.
+Areas of interest included, but were not limited, to: